stevencombs/retrocombs.github.io/_posts/2014-07-12-keystrokes-create-typographic-symbols-on-a-mac.md

 </br>
 **Extra Tip:**

-> Here’s a tip that can add some professionalism to your documents, web pages and blog posts.
+> Add professionalism to your documents, web pages and blog posts.
 Instead of using the default keyboard apostrophe and quotes:

 > 's & "quote"